frab/frab/README.md

 If you are running frab in a production environment you have to take additional steps to build a secure and stable site.

-0. Change the password of the inital admin account
+* Change the password of the inital admin account
-1. Change the initial secret token
+* Change the initial secret token
-2. Add a content disposition header, so attachments get downloaded and are not displayed in the browser.
+* Add a content disposition header, so attachments get downloaded and are not displayed in the browser.
 See `./public/system/attachments/.htaccess` for an example.
-3. Add a gem like `exception_notification` to get emails in case of errors.
+* Add a gem like `exception_notification` to get emails in case of errors.

+In Production make sure the config variables are set, copy and edit the file `env.example` to `.env`.

+To start frab in the production environment run

+    RACK_ENV=production bundle rails s

 ## Ticket Server